EOSand/Academic-Projects/README.md

 # [05/2019 - Java Periodic Table]()
 This Java program provides the user with an interactive periodic table which contains relevant data on each element.
-Atomic number, mass, critical points, desnity, phase, category, radioactivity, and links to Wikipedia articles are included.
+Atomic number, mass, critical points, density, phase, category, radioactivity, and links to Wikipedia articles are included.

 ![](/images/Periodic_Table.png)